Coarse Grained Quantum Dynamics: Path integral formalism

-One technical step we have not achieved is a nice implementation of finite temporal resolution directly in the path integral.
-Second, the expressions for $H^{(2)}$, $A^{(2)}$, and $\Gamma^{(2)}$ above indicate a necessary condition for local, Markovian evolution, namely that $G^W_{ab}$ (the unordered Wightman function) falls off rapidly for $|\tau - t| \geq \delta t$.
+The expressions for $H^{(2)}$, $A^{(2)}$, and $\Gamma^{(2)}$ above indicate a necessary condition for time-local, Markovian evolution, namely that $G^W_{ab}$ (the unordered Wightman function) falls off rapidly for $|\tau - t| \geq \delta t$.
 In typical quantum systems, this requires (see for example \cite{Barbon:2003aq,Dyson:2002pf}): \begin{itemize} \item The operators ${\cal O}$ should have matrix elements between the initial UV state ${\ket u}$ and a set of UV energy levels that are finely spaced by the inverse of a time scale $t_P$ much larger than the scale of the experiment; at scales of order $t_P$ one expects quasiperiodic behavior characteristic of Poincar\'e recurrences. \item The matrix elements of ${\cal O}$ contributing to the correlation function should have a finite width $\Gamma$ in energy, leading to exponential falloff at a time scale $\Gamma^{-1}$.
-For finite-temperature correlators, where the Boltzmann factor cuts off large-energy states, this may be of order the inverse temperature. \end{itemize} Local correlators alone are not sufficient to guarantee Markovian behavior.
-As an example, for a Brownian particle coupled to a spectrum of harmonic oscillators at finite temperature $T_B$ \cite{Caldeira:1982iu}, correlators fall off on a time scale of order $T_B^{-1}$.
-However, even on time scales long compared to $T_B^{-1}$, the master equation fails to be Markovian up to a term scaling as $\gamma/T_B$ (see \S3.6.2 of \cite{breuer2007theory}), where $\gamma$ controls the spectral density of the oscillators and sets the time scale for relaxation of the IR system.
-For zero-temperature dynamics there is even less reason for Markovian dynamics to emerge.

-Since our model two-scale systems do not satisfy the above assumptions, we do not expect Markovian behavior.
-We reiterate that standard treatments of Wilsonian renormalization are not only Markovian but Hamiltonian, because they work with renormalized variables designed so that the Hamiltonian is factorized between low and high energies.
-However, we can imagine an experiment in which our apparatus couples to the spatially averaged bare variables.
-Furthermore, we were inspired by the case of holographic renormalization; if the radial cutoff has anything to do with a split between IR and UV degrees of freedom, it is clear from \cite{Balasubramanian:2012hb}\ that the IR degrees of freedom in this case are an open quantum system.
+For finite-temperature correlators, where the Boltzmann factor cuts off large-energy states, this may be of order the inverse temperature. \end{itemize}